 Ask friends and colleagues, and ask them to ask around too.
 Still no luck?
 Try our dedicated Facebook group The British Beauty Line.
 I'm not exaggerating when I say our members are so clued up when it comes to beauty—and they're so willing to lend a word of advice.
 Between the 580 of them, no doubt someone will live in your area (or know someone that does) and have a great recommendation to share.

-The staff that work on makeup counters in your local department stores are often trained makeup artists in their own right, and even if their brand doesn't offer a wedding makeup service, they might do it personally.
+The staff that works on makeup counters in your local department stores are often trained makeup artists in their own right, and even if their brand doesn't offer a wedding makeup service, they might do it personally.
 You can always book a makeup session with the counter staff and explain you're looking for ideas for your wedding.
 Like what they do?
 Ask for their contact details.

-Trawl through Instagram
+Trawl Through Instagram

 Another way to uncover a brilliant makeup artist is to head to Instagram, but be warned, its a bit of a minefield.
-You can search specific hashtags (#weddingmakeupartist, #bridalmua, #weddingmua) to find bridal makeup artists, although it can be tricky to find ones specifically in your area.
+You can search for specific hashtags (#weddingmakeupartist, #bridalmua, #weddingmua) to find bridal makeup artists, although it can be tricky to find ones specifically in your area.
 Many makeup artists also tag their pictures with area-specific hashtags such as #brightonmua or #birminghammua, so it might be worth searching there too.

 Just think—book your makeup artist in and that's another thing ticked off your very long wedding to-do list.

 Thinking about doing it yourself?
 Below, shop some of our favorite bridal beauty products.